Avast ye matey! Sea shanties are taking over TikTok. Here's why

 What exactly is a Wellerman?

-Though it's practically impossible to pinpoint who posted the first sea shanty to TikTok and when, Evans posted his first (a song called Johnny, Leave Her) in July.
+Though it's practically impossible to pinpoint who posted the first sea shanty to TikTok and when, Evans posted his first (a song called Leave Her, Johnny) in July.
 It broke 1 million views, to his surprise, and garnered him new followers and requests for more.
 On Dec.
 23, he posted The Scotsman, broken up in three videos.
 It was Wellerman, though, that really took off.

 "Soon may the Wellerman come, to bring us sugar and tea and rum.
 Some day when the tonguin' is done, we'll take our leave and go" is an unlikely earworm.